This Mole Rats in Space review was made after playing the game six times.

 When moving around the board, you will want to pay attention to where your final stop will be.
 If you land on a ladder, you will move up a level in the space station.
 If you land on an air shaft, you will move further down into the space station or even out of the ship altogether.
 This is also the case with the snakes, so you will want to look out for opportunities to get them to land on those air shafts.

-If you ever run into a snake (or a snake runs into you), then you need to use your med kit to heal up.
+If you ever run into a snake (or a snake runs into you), then you will want to use your med kit to heal up.
 You only get one med kit, though, so you have to avoid that second bite!

 To win the game, you have to work together to pick up the four pieces of equipment in the space station and everyone has to make it to the escape pod.
 If anyone gets bitten twice by the snakes, everyone loses.
 If anyone falls through the air shaft and out of the space station, everyone loses.
 If a snake makes it to the escape pod, guess what, everyone loses.
 Finally, if the deck of cards runs out and the current player has no card to play, thennnnn… you lose.